apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql-community-edition/cluster-management/create-and-connect-a-mysql-cluster.md

 kbcli cluster create mycluster --cluster-definition mysql --set replicas=2
 ```

-If you only have one node for deploying a Replication Cluster, set the `availability-policy` as `none` when creating a Replication Cluster.
+If you only have one node for deploying a Replication Cluster, set the `topology-keys` as `null` when creating a Replication Cluster.

 ```bash
 kbcli cluster create mycluster --cluster-definition mysql --set replicas=2 --topology-keys null
 ```

-If you want to specify a cluster version, you can first view the available versions and use `--clusterversion` to specify a version.
+If you want to specify a cluster version, you can first view the available versions and use `--cluster-version` to specify a version.

 ```bash
 kbcli clusterversion list